Thursday, 12 May 2016

 I have this painting on my kitchen wall; it is of a Chilli Hot Lemon, which was growing the the West Dean greenhouses, when I went on a painting course.

 This was my first entry into the Society of Floral Artists exhibition, as an Associate member.
-I was thrilled when I heard hat someone had purchased it.
+I was thrilled when I heard that someone had purchased it.
 This too, was painted whilst on a course at West Dean.
 I have used this as a design for Canvas Shading Project for my Diploma in Traditional Hand Embroidery at the Royal School of Needlework.
+It is available as a card and print.

 The pear was painted at Puck Barn near Guildford , where there is a wonderful collection of fruit trees.
 It was exhibited when I was a member of Southwater Art Group.
 I still have this painting for sale. £80 14.5x19 ins